Access to Health

 • Transgender Healthcare in China

 • This report investigated transgender people’s access to healthcare in China.
 It was written for the Psychological Team for Trans People in China, a non-profit established in 2018 which provides direct mental health services to transgender people, including counseling and operating a hotline.
-This report aimed at supporting the organization in its advocacy effort towards shedding light on the poor health outcomes of transgender people in China and support the partner organization in its advocacy goals and objectives towards sensitizing Chinese society about its transgender population.
+This report aimed at supporting the organization in its advocacy effort towards shedding light on the poor health outcomes of transgender people in China and support for the partner organization in its advocacy goals and objectives towards sensitizing Chinese society about its transgender population.

 • Evaluation the Health and Human Rights for Incarcerated Women in Lebanon

 • In partnership with the Lebanese Center for Human Rights (CLDH), the aim of the report was to provide a mechanism for evaluating the health status and needs of incarcerated women, by developing a short survey tool to measure the key physical and mental health indicators, the provision of health care, and other prison conditions that can impact health.
-The survey tool allowed CLDH to identify first hand data about the women’s health conditions in prisons.
+The survey tool allowed CLDH to identify firsthand data about the women’s health conditions in prisons.

 • A group of students then traveled to Lebanon to conduct meetings with key stakeholders, share their research findings and gain an understanding of the perspectives and challenges faced by government officials, lawyers, prison staff, NGOs, researchers, and health care providers in addressing the health needs for women in prison.